 23. Logging has played its role on the boreal forest, with large swaths of Siberia's taiga harvested for lumber after the fall of the Soviet Union.
-Meanwhile in Canada, logging companies are under constraints, yet many still practice clearcutting, a strategy that is harsh on the forest ecosystem.
+Meanwhile in Canada, logging companies are under constraints, yet many still practice clearcutting, a strategy that in some cases is harsh on the forest ecosystem.

-24. Most companies harvesting timber in Canada are certified by third parties, such as the Forest Stewardship Council.
-You will often see "FSC certified" on products made from sustainably harvested wood.
+24. Most companies harvesting timber in Canada are certified by third parties, such as the Forest Stewardship Council or Sustainable Forestry Initiative.
+You will often see "FSC" or "SFI" certified on products made from sustainably harvested wood.

-25. Last year, an historic agreement among 20 major timber companies and 9 environmental groups brought about a plan to protect 170 million acres of boreal forest in Canada.
+25. In 2010, an historic agreement among 20 major timber companies and 9 environmental groups brought about a plan to protect 170 million acres of boreal forest in Canada.
 It was named the Canadian Boreal Forest Agreement.

 26. Canada still has 91% of the forest cover that existed at the beginning of European settlement.
 Conversely, only 5% of the boreal in Scandinavia remains.

 27. The largest area of wetlands in any ecosystem of the world is found in the Canadian boreal region, containing more lakes and rivers than any similarly sized landmass on earth!

 28. The word "boreal" might be most familiar because of the phenomenon aurora borealis, or Northern Lights, which is a natural light display seen in high latitudes.